Social Welfare and Justice Major

 You can tailor this major to fit your needs, whether that's preparing for graduate school in areas such as social work, education or law, or for careers in social services, advocacy or public policy.

 Combine our social welfare and justice major with psychology if you'd like to go into case management or child welfare.
 Blend with theology if you want to work in youth ministry.
 Mix with economics if you'd like to administer a nonprofit organization or go into social entrepreneurship.
-Or double major with any of the other majors in the department: anthropology, criminology or sociology.
+Or double major with any of the other majors in the department: anthropology, criminology and law studies or sociology.

 The real world.

 Study with professors who research current legal issues surrounding immigration, family dispute resolution or sexual assault cases.
 Develop the skills to evaluate the effectiveness of social agencies and policy.
 Learn from professionals who provide examples from their work in diverse social work contexts, such as aging, child welfare, education, and courts/corrections.
 With the major in social welfare and justice and internship experience, you will graduate ready to be a change agent for social justice.